Gender pay equity

 A medium-sized technology company addresses the gender pay gap with annual pay reviews.
 These are conducted by a panel who investigate and adjust salaries to ensure equality.

 As well as meeting their obligations under legislation, best practice employers introduce initiatives that respond to the specific needs of their workplace.
 These employers identify areas where equal opportunity can be improved and implement policies and practices to achieve this.

 - put transparent remuneration policies and practices in place

 - recognise and value skills within their business

-- provide flexible work arrangements (such as part-time work and flexible hours) to encourage more women into the business
+- offer flexible working arrangements to all employees (such as part-time work and flexible hours) to encourage more women into the business

 - make sure employees on flexible work arrangements have access to meaningful and quality work.
 This includes the same benefits, training and promotional opportunities as other employees

 - support women to return to work after parental leave and take steps to minimise disruption to their career progress